I Bought a Vampire Motorcycle: Plot

-The vampire bike telepathically disables the bike Noddy and the priest are riding, so they decide to call a taxi but instead wait for a bus.
+The vampire bike telepathically disables the bike Noddy and the priest are riding, so they decide to call a taxi, but instead wait for a bus.
 It is a race against the sun to find the vampire bike before nightfall, when it will be free to roam again.
 During the exorcism, supernatural events occur around Noddy and the priest.
 Believing to have successfully vanquished the demon, the priest sprinkles the bike with holy water, which makes the bike angry.
 It grows spikes and turns a glowing red color.

 Noddy steals a police motorcycle, dragging the policeman, who is almost run over by the vampire bike, behind him.
 The bike is chased by a police car, while the priest attempts to explain the situation to the authorities.
-Meanwhile, Kim is washed and her garlic is removed.
+Meanwhile, Kim is washed, and her garlic is removed.
 The bike evades the police by driving vertically down a wall and goes to the hospital to kill Kim, but not before cleaving a hospital employee in two.
 Kim uses her crucifix to scare the vampire bike away, so it goes after Roach, passing the priest and inspector in the corridor of the hospital.
 Roach crashes while fleeing and lands in a coffin.

-The bike then tries to kill Noddy, but it gets its front wheel stuck in a bridge.
+The bike then tries to kill Noddy, but it gets its front wheel stuck on a bridge.
 This gives Noddy the chance to throw it in a river and spit at the bike.
 Thinking he is safe, Noddy has a victory cigarette, but behind him, the bike glows red underwater.
 Noddy then sees it and screams, running to hide in a gym.
 The bike finds him and starts attacking the patrons with its spikes.
 Noddy then bashes the bike, which feigns death, making everyone feel safe until it starts throwing people's limbs in the air.
 The inspector scares the bike with his smell.
 It manages to trap Noddy against a wall, but is stopped when Noddy turns on a sun bed.
-Everyone works together to force the bike into the light and it melts.
-Kim asks how much Noddy really spent on the bike and the priest says they are usually reliable.
+Everyone works together to force the bike into the light, and it melts.
+Kim asks how much Noddy really spent on the bike, and the priest says they are usually reliable.
 Back in Noddy's workshop, he accidentally cuts his hand.
 His blood drips onto the bike's old fuel tank, which springs open.